Texas to Georgia Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Here’s how it works: When you book your shipment, simply provide us with your pickup address in Texas and delivery address in Georgia.
-Our carrier will come to these exact locations to handle your vehicle.
-This saves you time and hassle compared to dropping off or picking up at a terminal.
+Here’s how it works: When you book your shipment, simply provide your pickup address in Texas and your delivery address in Georgia.
+Our carrier will come directly to your location to load your vehicle and deliver it right to your door at the destination.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.